 From there it was another hour to the town of Caratinga and lunch, followed by a 40 minute drive to the edge of the Caratinga Sanctuary.
 We spent the rest of the afternoon walking along the stretch of road just past the reserve’s signpost on the way from Caratinga town (and a few kms before the reserve HQ).
 This is a good place to find Buffy-Headed Marmosets but we didn’t find any that afternoon though we did see two groups of Brown Howlers.
-During a spotlight drive along the road towards the Park HQ and then back to Caratinga town we saw a couple of Brazilian Cavies and then a Southern Opossum which looked a bit the worse for wear.
+During a spotlight drive along the road towards the Park HQ and then back to Caratinga town we saw a couple of Brazilian Cavies and then a South-Eastern Common Opossum (Didelphis aurita) which looked a bit the worse for wear.
 We saw another one that had been squashed just a few minutes before so perhaps this is a good spot to see these common animals.

 Day 16: We were back on the same stretch of road early the next morning and could hear the Buffy-Headed Marmoset’s faint hissing whistles.
 We saw a small group after about half and hour that was someway off the track and in a vine tangle.
 Close by was a Black Tufted Capuchin that gave good views feeding on palm fruits (somewhat unusually this was the only Black Capuchin we were to see all day).